 What is TorqueBox?

 TorqueBox is a Ruby application server built on JBoss AS7 and JRuby.
-In addition to being one of the fastest Ruby servers around, it supports Rack-based web frameworks, and provides simple Ruby interfaces to standard JavaEE services, including scheduled jobs, caching, messaging, and services.
+It supports Rack-based web frameworks and provides simple Ruby interfaces to standard enterprisey services, including scheduled jobs, caching, messaging, and services.

 Don't be a stranger!

 As always, if you have any questions about or issues with TorqueBox, please get in touch.

 - [TORQUE-1038] - torquebox-console switch_application doesn't work without parentheses.

 - [TORQUE-1063] - torquebox run --help doesn't work

 - [TORQUE-1071] - torquebox-console doesn't work with 3.x incrementals

 - [TORQUE-1112] - Remove mod_cluster recommendation from docs

 - [TORQUE-1119] - Remove extra AS7 configs from slim dist